sethlopezme/strez/README.md

 #### ISO 639-1 Language Headers (Required)

-**Note: Language columns should be placed after all other columns.**
+_NOTE: Language columns should be placed after all other columns._

 When defining values, use headers that correspond to the language codes in [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
 Multiple